Tags and Views¶

-The tags functionality makes it possible to divide client source addresses in categories (tags), and use local-zone and local-data information for these specific tags.
+The tags functionality makes it possible to divide incoming client queries in categories (tags), and use local-zone: and local-data: information for these specific tags.

-When a query comes in from an address with a tag, Unbound starts searching its local-zone tree for the best match.
+When a query comes in that is marked with a tag, Unbound starts searching its local-zone tree for the best match.
 The best match is the most specific local-zone with a matching tag, or without any tag.
-That means that local-zones without any tag will be used for all clients and tagged local-zones only for clients with matching tags.
+That means that local-zones without any tag will be used for all queries and tagged local-zones only for queries with matching tags.

 local-zone: malwarehere.example refuse local-zone: somegamblingsite.example static local-zone: matchestwotags.example transparent local-zone: notags.example inform local-zone-tag: malwarehere.example malware local-zone-tag: somegamblingsite.example malware local-zone-tag: matchestwotags.example "malware gambling"

 A local-zone can have multiple tags, as illustrated in the example above.
 The tagged local-zones will be used if one or more tags match the query.
 So, the matchestwotags.example local-zone will be used for all queries with at least the malware or gambling tag.
 The used local-zone type will be the type specified in the matching local-zone.
 It is possible to depend the local-zone type on the client and tag combination.
 Setting tag specific local-zone types can be done using access-control-tag-action: and/or interface-tag-action::